-To support businesses prepare for the gradual lifting in restrictions, there is an emerging range of guidance and information on keeping workplaces, workers and customers safe.
+To manage the gradual lifting in restrictions, there is an emerging range of guidance and information available to support businesses.
 This page will be updated as new information becomes available.

 General Guidance for the Workplace

 Keep Wales Safe - At Work - Guidance for Employers and Employees on keeping work places and workers safe (Welsh Government)

 Taking all reasonable measures to maintain physical distancing in the workplace (Welsh Government)